 Not everyone wants to know if their brain tumour isn't curable and how long they are likely to live (their prognosis).
 Reading information about survival can be difficult.
 You can save it to read another time when you feel ready.
 And it’s okay if you don’t want to read this information at all.

 Survival statistics can be useful, but cannot tell you exactly what will happen to you.
 The best person to do this is your cancer specialist.
 Talk to your specialist if you want to know about your likely prognosis.

-You are more able to cope and make decisions if you have information about your brain tumour and its treatment.
-Information also helps you to know what to expect.
+You are more able to cope and make decisions if you have information about your tumour type and its treatment.
+Information helps you to know what to expect.

 Taking in information can be difficult at first, especially if you have just been diagnosed.
 Make a list of questions before you see your doctor.
 Take someone with you to remind you what you want to ask and help remember the answers.

 Ask your doctors and nurses to explain things again if you need them to.

 Remember that you don’t have to sort everything out at once.
 It might take some time to deal with each issue.
 Ask for help if you need it.

 Talking to your friends and relatives about your brain tumour can help and support you.
 But some people are scared of the emotions this could bring up and won’t want to talk.
 They might worry that you won't be able to cope with your situation.